 - Sales and Marketing: New and replacement business is being won regularly; new markets have been developed in line with the company's strategy of focusing on providing specialist rail infrastructure services and other UK regulated infrastructure services such as power.
-Customer relationships are key to the business. - Facilities: The company has its main operational hub in Cambridgeshire and is well positioned to serve its customers.
-The company is providing services through its sister companies within Readypower, enabling UK-wide reach to further support its customers' needs. - People: Investment in people is one of the company's key assets.
+Strong customer relationships are key to the business. - Facilities: The company has an operational hub in the centre of the UK and is well positioned to serve its customers.
+The company will look for new satellite facilities as needed, to further support its customers' needs and geographical expansion. - People: Investment in people is one of the company's key assets.
 Investing in training and significantly strengthening our management, operational, sales and support staff, will enable the company to fulfil its strategic objectives. - Systems and Processes: The company continues to invest in systems and processes to enhance its service offering and streamline its operations. - Competitive advantage: The company operates in a highly competitive market focusing on areas where it has a competitive advantage.
 As a result, the company is well positioned for long-term growth.